Valuative invariants for large classes of matroids: Invariants arising from flats and Hodge theory

 \begin{teo} Let $\M$ be a paving matroid of rank $k$ and cardinality $n$.
 Then,

 where $\uplambda_h$ denotes the number of stressed hyperplanes of size $h$ in $\M$. \end{teo}

-\begin{proof} Since the map $\M \mapsto \operatorname{Hilb}(\A(\M), x)$ is valuative by Theorem \ref{thm:hilbert-valuative}, we can apply Theorem \ref{thm:main}.
-In particular, since $\M$ is paving, all the stressed subsets with non-empty cusp correspond to $r=k-1$.
+\begin{proof} Since the map $\M \mapsto \operatorname{Hilb}(\uCH(\M), x)$ is valuative by Theorem~\ref{thm:hilbert-valuative}, we can apply Theorem~\ref{thm:main}.
+In particular, since $\M$ is paving, all the stressed subsets with non-empty cover correspond to $r=k-1$.
 Hence, denoting by $\uplambda_h$ the number of these subsets having size $h$, i.e., the number of stressed hyperplanes of size $h$, we obtain

-We now use that the map $\M \mapsto \operatorname{Hilb}(\A(\M), x)$ is trivially invariant under simplification for loopless matroids, that is $\operatorname{si}(\LL_{k-1,k,h,n})\cong \U_{k,h+1}$ and $\operatorname{si}(\U_{1,n-h}\oplus\U_{k-1,h}) \cong \U_{1,1}\oplus \U_{k-1,h}$ which yields the statement. \end{proof}
+We now use that the map $\M \mapsto \operatorname{Hilb}(\uCH(\M), x)$ is trivially invariant under simplification for loopless matroids, that is $\operatorname{si}(\LL_{k-1,k,h,n})\cong \U_{k,h+1}$ and $\operatorname{si}(\U_{1,n-h}\oplus\U_{k-1,h}) \cong \U_{1,1}\oplus \U_{k-1,h}$ which yields the statement. \end{proof}

 The reader may wonder to what extent the preceding formula can be applied in practice.
 To answer that question, let us start by mentioning what happens in the case of uniform matroids.
-The following formula was conjectured by Hameister, Rao and Simpson, \cite[Conjecture 6.2]{hameister-rao-simpson} using an equivalent formulation.